jb-adams/fasp-scripts/GETTING_STARTED.md

 cd fasp-scripts
 ```

+<a id="virtualenv"></a>
-Let's create and activiate a virtual environment for `fasp-scripts` to avoid dependency conflicts with other projects.
+Let's create and activate a virtual environment for `fasp-scripts` to avoid dependency conflicts with other projects.
 ```
 virtualenv env
 source env/bin/activate